jmonroynieto/bioinfo_advice/README.md

 - Back up your data.
 - Make original data read-only.
 - Set specific seeds to ensure reproducibility.
+- Use reproducible environments (i.e. containers or conda environments).
 - Write tests for your code/analyses.
 - Don't trust any tool blindly.
 Not all limitations are documented.
 - Learn a bit of sysadmin, and learn how to install things without privileges.